 The discrete wavelet transform (DWT) has recently become a very popular when it comes to analysis and denoising time series [32,33], which is used to decompose time series into a series of wavelet components including both spectral and temporal information, and is beneficial to the detailed analysis in contrast to the Fourier transform that only elucidates frequency information.
 The corresponding family of the base wavelet is expressed as:

-The reference decomposition level is calculated according to:
+The reference decomposition level

 2.1 WA-LSTM Model Structure

 In this study, the discrete wavelet transform is combined with the LSTM network for water level prediction in one day ahead, the combination model WA-LSTM is shown in Fig. 1, mainly includes four processes in the following order:

 1. The feature selection to determine

 2. The feature decomposition using wavelet function to transform each input feature

 3. The decomposed feature learning and prediction using LSTM network separately, the predicted values are

 4. The feature reconstruction using wavelet function to get the predicted water level

 2.2 Model Training